 B.3.4 Service Provider Modification by the Local SMS

 In this scenario, the Local SMS modifies its own service provider data.
+Modification of service provider data is limited to the NPAC Customer Name.

 This flow is not available over the XML interface.